 Between September 29, 2023 and December 28, 2023, the Company received three interim extensions of the maturity date of the ARCA from September 30, 2023 to January 31, 2024, as the Company and the lenders worked towards a formal credit amendment.
 On January 31, 2024, the Company and the lenders entered into a definitive agreement to amend and restate the ARCA, in order to, among other things, extend the maturity date by two years until December 31, 2025.
-See "Recent Developments: First Quarter 2024 To Date - Auxly Completes Amendment and Extension of Auxly Leamington Credit Facility" in this MD&A.

-As at March 31, 2024, Auxly Learnington was in compliance with its covenants under the credit facility, including all financial covenants.
+As at September 30, 2024, Auxly Learnington was in compliance with its covenants under the credit facility, including all financial covenants.
 Upon filing the Company's financial statements for the year ended December 31, 2023, and delivering the audited financial statements for Auxly Learnington for the year ended December 31, 2023, each of the Company and Auxly Learnington was in breach of certain reporting covenants under the ARCA due to the inclusion of going concern qualifications.
 The Company and Auxly Learnington have each received a waiver from the syndicate of lenders for such breach.